JeffersonLab/JANA2/docs/tutorial.rst

     jana-generate.py Plugin QuickTutorial

 This creates the following directory tree.
-By default, a minimal skelton is created in a single file: QuickTutorial.cc.
+By default, a minimal skelton is created in a single file: :py:func:`QuickTutorial.cc`.
 This provides a JEventProcessor class as well as the the plugin entry point.
 The generated files include lots of comments providing helpful hints on their use.
+This creates the following directory tree.
+By default, a minimal skelton is created in a single file:

 .. code-block:: console